Handprint Turkey Crafts

 Putting together different Thanksgiving decorations for kids to make over the Thanksgiving holiday is one way to get them to appreciate that there is more to this season than turkey and hanging out with family.
 Turkey themed Thanksgiving crafts for kids are an opportunity to explain why this bird gets a lot of focus at this time.

 What you will need: Construction paper, googly eyes, glue, scissors, pine cones, crayons, markers, paints, paintbrushes

 Instructions: To make these Thanksgiving crafts for kids, trace your child’s hand on the construction paper.
 Cut it out to make a stencil.
 Stencil out as many handprints as you want to use.
-Paint or color the handprints in different colors – red, orange, yellow.
+Paint or colour the handprints in different colours – red, orange, yellow.
 Once the paint is dry, cut out the handprints.

-Take the pine cone which will be the body of the turkey and arrange the colored handprints on one end to make the tail feathers.
+Take the pine cone which will be the body of the turkey.
+Now arrange the coloured handprints on one end to make the tail feathers.
 Use some glue to hold them in place.
 Next place the head towards the front of the pine cone, and the feet at the bottom.
 Use the glue to hold them in place and the kid’s decorations for Thanksgiving are ready for display.

 Pilgrim Thanksgiving Crafts For Kids From Recycled Materials

 Toilet Paper Roll Pilgrims: Instead of throwing out your toilet paper rolls, use them to create these fun pilgrim Thanksgiving crafts for kids.
 These simple Thanksgiving decorations for kids require the most basic materials.
 Yet the process of making them and the outcome can be quite delightful for both children and adults.

 What you will need: Toilet paper rolls, construction paper – black, yellow, pink, white, markers or crayons, scissors, glue, stapler.